mvfki/pyHiliter/README.md

-# enhanced_Pygments_lexers
+# pyHiliter

-Since I am not really happy with [Pygments](https://pygments.org/)' lexical analysis result, and I really could not find another tool that is as easy to use as Pygments, I start this repo for improved code lexing plugins for Pygment users (myself).
+Since I am not really happy with [Pygments](https://pygments.org/)' lexical analysis result, and I really could not find another tool that is as easy to use as Pygments, I start this repo for improved code lexing plugins for Pygment users (myself), and bound the lexer with a Markdown extension.
 The improvement is mainly about adding more syntax scopes.
-For example, arguments in a Python function/method call.
+For example, arguments function definition.

 ## Stages of Goals

 1. Make this plugin be able to parse as many types of Python elements as Sublime Text editor can.
 2. Wrap it as a extension to Python Markdown module.

-3. Extend to other programming languages that I frequently use (and whose Pygments output I'm not satisfied with)
+## Usage

+This is still under development.
+Simplified usage will be updated until I'm good with it.

 ## Current Achievements